W. E. B. Griffin: Writing career

 After the end of the Korean War, Griffin continued to work for the military in a civilian capacity as Chief of the Publications Division of the U.S. Army Signal Aviation Test & Support Activity at Fort Rucker, Alabama.
 After his first three novels proved successful, he left this job to pursue writing full-time.
 To date, he has 160 fiction and nonfiction works to his credit.
 He was well known and respected in the literary world for his thrillers and crime novels.

 His son William E. Butterworth IV (previously editor of Boys' Life, the magazine of the Boy Scouts of America) co-authored some of his books.
 Butterworth fils was a long-time editor who moved from assisting in editing his father's work to collaborator.
 As of July 2015, he has been co-author of sixteen Griffin books in five different novel series.
 He was the keynote speaker at the 2014 Mystery Writers Key West Fest.

 Griffin's knowledge of military jargon and administrative writing style shows when fictional orders and dispatches are incorporated in his novels.
 Many of his characters must battle red tape and bureaucratic mix-ups, sometimes making humorous end-runs around the system.

-Griffin was the co-founder of the William E. Colby Seminar on Intelligence, Military, and Diplomatic Affairs at Norwich University in Vermont, along with his friend, historian and Patton biographer Colonel Carlo D'Este.
+Griffin co-foundex of the William E. Colby Seminar on Intelligence, Military, and Diplomatic Affairs at Norwich University in Vermont with his friend, historian and Patton biographer Colonel Carlo D'Este.
 Griffin was a member of the Colby Circle, having participated in the William E. Colby Writers Symposium at Norwich University.